-When you watch honeybees working hard, visiting flowers from dawn to dusk, it’s easy to assume that pollinating flowers is their job — a job they seem very keen to do.
+When you watch honeybees at work, visiting flowers from dawn to dusk, it’s easy to assume that pollinating flowers is their job — a job they seem very keen to do.
 The truth is, honeybees have no innate desire to pollinate flowers; they are really just out for themselves gathering resources from flowers with no idea that they are pollinating them.
-Yet, honeybees are the most prolific pollinators on the planet, not only responsible for pollinating thousands of naturally occurring plant species around the world, but also ensuring that crops (with an estimated annual yield value of between $235 to $577 billion) are pollinated every year.
+Yet, honeybees are the most prolific pollinators on the planet.
+They are not only responsible for pollinating thousands of naturally occurring plant species around the world, but also ensuring that crops (with an estimated annual yield value of between $235 to $577 billion) are pollinated every year.
 But, how can honeybees be such great pollinators if they have no desire to be good at it?Continue reading “How and why do honeybees pollinate flowers?”